 The estimated population of Blackburn is 485,000 in 2018, with an average age of 39.4 years, with a population density of 469 residents per square kilometre.
 The population has grown by 3.9% since 2002 and population average age increased by 2 years during this same period.
 Based on Census, there were 2.42 residents per household in 2011.

 In 2018, the total population of Blackburn was 485,000 and it increased by 18.2k people since 2002, having a 3.9% population growth.
 The postcode area was ageing faster than England and Wales, where the age grew by 1.4 years in the same period.
 The population was growing slower than population in England and Wales which grew by 12.4%.

-The Blackburn market is already strong, according to data from Zoopla agents, property is currently achieving around 96% of the asking piece, and homes are taking around 12 weeks to sell from the day they first hit the market.
+The Blackburn market is already strong, according to data from Zoopla agents, property is currently achieving around 96% of the asking piece, and homes are taking around 12 weeks to sell from when they were first put on the market.
 The typical Blackburn home is valued at around £137,000, according to live local Zoopla house price data.
 Areas such as Mill Hill, Ewood, Livesey and Shadsworth are becoming particularly popular for first-time buyers, and the ongoing regeneration is attracting more families to Blackburn.
-Houses are generally cheaper than average in Blackburn even for the North West, with housing in the city becoming more affordable.

 The current average value for detached houses in Blackburn is £289,584, but the average price paid currently sits at £250,870.
 This is a +4.71% (+13,027) increase in value compared to the 12 months previously.